1337crisis/svart/README.md

 </div>
 A free and open source UCI chess engine written in Rust.

-Svart is not a complete chess program and requires a [UCI-compatible graphical user interface](https://www.chessprogramming.org/UCI#GUIs) in order to be used comfortably.
+Svart is not a complete chess program and requires a [UCI-compatible graphical user interface](https://cutechess.com/) in order to be used graphically.

 # UCI Options